Pyroclastic flow: Interaction of pyroclastic currents with water

-On other celestial bodies
+Pyroclastic currents on other astronomical bodies

 In 1963, NASA astronomer Winifred Cameron proposed that the lunar equivalent of terrestrial pyroclastic flows may have formed sinuous rilles on the Moon.
 In a lunar volcanic eruption, a pyroclastic cloud would follow local relief, resulting in an often sinuous track.
 The Moon's Schröter's Valley offers one example.
 Some volcanoes on Mars, such as Tyrrhenus Mons and Hadriacus Mons, have produced layered deposits that appear to be more easily eroded than lava flows, suggesting that they were emplaced by pyroclastic flows.